AsmaaAlrefae/AsmaaAlrefae/README.md

 🔭 I’m currently working on building my skills in machine learning and artificial intelligence.

-🌱 I’m currently learning about deep learning and natural language processing.

 💬 Ask me about my experience working as a data analyst and my passion for using data to solve problems.

 📫How to reach me: